revmen/electionsim/README.md

 Here is yet another election simulator.
 This is similar to and in the same spirit as Warren Smith's work.
 I wrote this as an exercise and to increase my own understanding of voting methods.

 I am very interested in feedback, both from voting enthusiasts and from programmers.
 I'm an amateur in both ways and it's a guarantee that I've made mistakes.
+Comments and contributions are welcome.

-This tool is written in Go, which is an easy-to-read language that has very useful concurrency tools.
+This is written in Go.
+Go is an easy-to-read language that has very useful concurrency tools.
 Go can take advantage of today's multi-thread processors and operating systems to crank through large tests faster.

-The code is organized into files that each contain one major building block.
+The code is organized into files that each contain major building blocks.

 ## Electorate
 An Electorate is a single struct that includes all of the Voters and Candidates that would take part in an election.
 There are a few additional tools and values used for analysis.
 These structs and functions are found on electorate.go.